Not the Actual Events: Music

 The EP marks a return to Nine Inch Nails' 1990s sound, departing from the texture and groove-oriented style of the previous album, Hesitation Marks.
 Nevertheless, it also preserves electronic elements of the Hesitation Marks and Year Zero, but features "more organic elements" such as "noisy guitars, nostalgic piano lines and heavily distorted bass used on The Fragile and With Teeth."
 Reznor described the record as "an unfriendly, fairly impenetrable record that we needed to make."
 The sound of the EP has also been labeled as industrial metal.

 The intro track, "Branches/Bones", features the modern polished production and formulae of Nine Inch Nails' post-The Fragile output.
 It was compared to previous NIN tracks, including "1,000,000", "Discipline", "Wish" and "Starfuckers, Inc.".
 "Dear World," is a synthesizer-driven track, enhanced by sequencers and percussion as Reznor "speaks his thoughts on the downward path the society has taken."
 “She’s Gone Away” features guest vocals from Reznor’s wife, How to Destroy Angels vocalist Mariqueen Maandig.
 The song was specifically written for then-upcoming Twin Peaks series, at the request of David Lynch.
+Initially, Reznor pitched the song "This Isn't The Place" (which was later included on the band's 2017 EP Add Violence).
+However, Lynch rejected the song as he had wanted something "more menacing and unpleasant", prompting the creation of "She's Gone Away", which was completed a day later.
 Dave Grohl drums on "The Idea of You", which has been described as "a merger of industrial and alternative rock; the track also features a drum solo and polyrhythmic chorus.
 "Burning Bright (Field on Fire)" is a sludge track and has been compared to the music of Godflesh.

 Reznor said of creating the EP: